Sicily and Sardinia 2026 is simply an unmissable itinerary.

 DAY 5 | Wednesday 29th April

-We then head to the remarkable Villa San Giuliano, whose plantings perfectly match the muscularity of the old villa itself.
+Our morning involves visits to two widely influential gardens, including the remarkable Villa San Giuliano, whose plantings perfectly match the muscularity of the old villa itself.
 The garden is largely the creation of the previous Marquis, in collaboration with the English head gardener Rachel Lamb, who together mastered the art of strong, repetitive use of bold, exotic plants.

 Accommodation: Grand Hotel Ortigia